Police RADAR: How Radar is Used & How you can Beat it

 Valentine Research (they know a thing or two about radar) has suggested MPH’s technology has been flawed and prone to error.
 Interestingly enough, MPH’s site has modified their website POP section indicating that speeding citations can not be issued solely on the use of POP.

-Attempting to jam police radar is a federal offense and although the equipment that has been available over the years, with very few exceptions, have had shoddy construction quality, dubious performance and companies offering them (even the ones proven not to work) have been prosecuted.
+Attempting to use a radar jammer is a federal offense and although the equipment that has been available over the years, with very few exceptions, have had shoddy construction quality, dubious performance and companies offering them (even the ones proven not to work) have been prosecuted.
 The only enforcement technology today that can be legally jammed is police laser, although the use of laser jammers is outlawed in a number of states, provinces, and countries.

-Today’s police laser guns provide the same advantages of stealth operation and offer very quick acquisition of speed (provided you are not using a countermeasure like VEIL).
+Today’s police laser guns provide the same advantages of stealth operation and offer very quick acquisition of speed (provided you are not using a countermeasure like Veil.
 They also have the distinct advantage that tickets may be issued to potential speeders with every trigger pull.

-Police radar is also not efficient at determining a single vehicle’s speed when there are many vehicles on a crowded highway.
-With police laser, the officer can specifically target your vehicle in much the same way a sniper with a scope does.
+Radar is not particularly efficient at determining a single vehicle’s speed when there are many vehicles on a crowded highway.
+With laser, the officer can specifically target your vehicle in much the same way a sniper with a scope does.

 The powerful combination of instant-on usage coupled with no advanced warning is the real threat of police laser.
 Even detector manufacturers acknowledge that laser detectors when used alone have “little” value.

-Fortunately you do have the ability to turn your detector from being ticket notifier into ticket preventer when you use Veil to protect you.
+Fortunately you do have the ability to transform your detector from being ticket notifier into a ticket preventer when you use Veil to protect you.